Voroniyx/MongoToolsCLI/README.md

 > [!NOTE]
 > The cron expression must be 6 characters long like the Spring Cron expressions

+> [!NOTE]
+> The `targzPath` should just be a singel word or string like "backup" or "out"
+> Leading or ending "/"  can lead to the output under ~/path/

 ```json
 {
   "cronJobExpression": String,